Create local youth inclusive environments that will include young people at risk of marginalization and radicalization

 Activities for youth workers, trainers, educators, youth leaders, NGO members, volunteers, policy makers, teachers, cultural me-diators, sports educators on the major issues on the causes of marginalisation and violent extremism of young people and their prevention

 Youth inclusion toolkit with cross-sectorial innovation of the best practices from the fields of youth work, sports, culture and voluntary arts

-Dear friends, we are happy to showcase the PRIORITY Project Third Newsletter, with details concerning the activities carried out by the partners during the last period.
-The newsletter also provides information on the future activities of the project.
-If you want to find out more, we invite you to contact us.
-Keep in touch!
-Download
+Dear friends, as the PRIORITY project is coming to an end, we are happy to showcase the 6th and final Newsletter, covering the activities carried out by the partners over the last several months.
+The newsletter also provides information on the future dissemination activities.
+If you want to find out more, we invite you to contact […]

 We are at a mail away.
 Get in touch with us to find more and have a talk about how we can make things better.
 Together.